Here is the CMT Uptime check phrase

 Megan Leys, MSW (she/her/hers) is the Family Safety Net Coordinator at Maniilaq Health Services in Kotzebue, Alaska.
 Megan has worked in a variety of roles supporting young people and their families in communities across the nation in both rural and urban contexts.
 Through participatory and collaborative organizing and research, she is interested in working at the local level to find equitable, accessible, and sustainable solutions to promote wellness and community change.
 Megan has worked for Family Safety Net since 2022 after graduating with her Master of Social Work from the University of Michigan with a concentration in program evaluation and applied research.

-Avery Moje (she/her/hers) is a Master of Public Health candidate in Health Behavior and Health Education at the University of Michigan School of Public Health.
-Her interests in the development and evaluation of violence prevention programs for youth, harm reduction, and community-based public health work led her to join the Family Safety Net team in 2022.
+Avery Moje, MPH (she/her/hers) is a Professional Research Assistant at the University of Colorado Boulder’s Center for the Study & Prevention of Violence and a Research Consultant with the Family Safety Net project.
+Her interests in the development and evaluation of violence prevention programs for youth, harm reduction, and community-based public health work led her to first join the Family Safety Net team as a graduate student in 2022.
+Avery holds a Master of Public Health from the University of Michigan School of Public Health.